koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_25_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-From ERP to Advanced Planning Systems
+# From ERP to Advanced Planning Systems
  Why are Enterprise Resource Planning (ERP) often not (longer) sufficient
  Top-Down, sequential design logic